codefresh-io/docs.codefresh.io/_docs/getting-started/gitops-codefresh.md

 Codefresh audit log is derived from the Git changelog Codefresh access control is derived from Git permissions

+From our runtimes, to applications, and deployments,

 ## GitOps Runtimes

 Codefresh offers two models for GitOps deployments:

-* Hosted GitOps, a fully-managed version of Argo CD.
+* Hosted GitOps, which is a fully-managed version of Argo CD.
 The runtime for Hosted GitOps is hosted on a Codefresh cluster (easy setup) and managed by Codefresh (zero maintenance overhead).
   If you already have Argo CD installations, this is the option for you.
 Click once to provision the hosted runtime, and start deploying applications to clusters without having to install and maintain Argo CD.

-* Hybrid GitOps has the runtime hosted on the customer cluster and managed by the customer.
+* Hybrid GitOps, which is a customer-managed version of Argo CD.
+The  Hybrid GitOps runtime is hosted on the customer cluster and managed by the customer.
-  The hybrid offering retains runtimes within the customer infrastructure while giving you the power of Argo CD with Codefresh’s CI and CD tools, to help achieve continuous integration and continuous delivery goals.
+  The Hybrid GitOps offering retains runtimes within the customer infrastructure to comply your security rewhile giving you the power of Argo CD with Codefresh’s CI and CD tools, to help achieve continuous integration and continuous delivery goals.

 Review [GitOps runtime architecture]({{site.baseurl}}/docs/installation/runtime-architecture/#gitops-architecture).
 For installation, see [Hosted GitOps setup]({{site.baseurl}}/docs/installation/gitops/hosted-runtime/) and [Hybrid GitOps installation]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops/).